Seeing Is Believing (film)

 Seeing Is Believing is a 1934 British comedy crime film directed by Redd Davis and starring William Hartnell, Gus McNaughton and Faith Bennett.
 It was made at British and Dominions Elstree Studios as a quota quickie for release by Paramount Pictures.
+According to The North-Western Daily Mail, it is 'the story of a young would-be detective who lost his quarry, but won a bride.'